vlakmaker/XueCodex/README.md

 # 🧠 XuéCodex

-**The Living Book of Learning** — a personal chronicle of my journey through artificial intelligence, experimentation, and applied creativity.
+**The Living Book of Learning** — my personal chronicle of my journey through artificial intelligence, experimentation, and applied creativity.

 This codex contains daily reflections, project logs, skill assessments, and concept deep dives as I explore the evolving landscape of AI — not just as a user, but as a builder, learner, and strategist.